Online Algorithms and Policies Using Adaptive and Machine Learning Approaches

-Both AC and RL-based control methods have addressed the problem of control in the presence of uncertainty, with the component of learning addressed explicitly in both.
-The two however have deployed entirely different approaches for accomplishing this objective.
-AC methods have been proven to be effective in a ``zero-shot” enforcement of objectives for specific classes of problems, such as control and learning, in real-time\cite{Recht2019,Narendra2005,Ast13,Ioannou1996}.
-These adaptive techniques are able to accommodate, in real-time, parametric uncertainties and constraints on the control input magnitude \cite{karason1994,Lav04} and rate \cite{Gaudio_2019b}.
-Despite these abilities to accommodate the presence of modeling errors over short time-scales and meet tracking objectives, AC methods are unable to directly guarantee the realization of long-term optimality-based objectives.
-RL-trained policies, on the other hand, can handle a broad range of objectives \cite{Sutton_1992}, where the control policies are often learned in simulation.
-Training in simulation is a powerful technique, allowing for a near infinite number of agent-environment interactions to allow the policy to become near-optimal.
-In practice, however, offline policies trained in simulation often exhibit degenerate performance when used for real-time control due to modeling errors that can occur online \cite{Koos10,Tan18}.
-It may be difficult to reliably predict the behavior of a learned policy when it is applied to an environment different from the one seen during training \cite{Fulton18, Roy2017, Rajeswaran2017}.
-The contribution of the paper is an integration of the AC and RL approaches so as to bridge this “sim-to-real” gap by realizing a combined set of advantages of both approaches.
+Both AC and RL-based control methods have addressed the problem of control in the presence of uncertainty with a component of learning, but with entirely different approaches.
+AC methods have been proven to be effective in the enforcement of objectives for specific classes of problems, such as regulation and tracking, in real-time, with analytical guarantees.
+In addition to accommodating parametric uncertainties, constraints on the control input magnitude \cite{karason1994,Lav04} and rate \cite{Gaudio_2019b} \bluec{can also be incorporated within an analytical framework.} They are however unable to directly guarantee the realization of long-term optimality-based objectives.
+RL- trained policies, on the other hand, can handle a broad range of objectives \cite{Sutton1998}, where the control policies are learned \bluec{offline} in simulation, allowing for a near infinite number of agent-environment interactions to allow the policy to become near-optimal with guarantees of local stability \cite{Watkins92,jaakkola1993convergence,konda1999actor,lale2022reinforcement,jin2020provably,Berkenkamp2017}.
+In practice, however, offline policies trained in simulation often exhibit degenerate performance when used for real-time control due to modeling errors that can occur online \cite{Koos10,Tan18,Fulton18, Roy2017, Rajeswaran2017}.
+This paper takes a first step towards an integration of the AC and RL approaches so as to reduce this “sim-to-real” gap by realizing a combined set of advantages of both approaches.